-The RT8811A can operate in 2 phases with force CCM and 1 phase with DEM according to PSI voltage setting.
+The RT8812A can operate into 2 phases with force CCM, 1 phase with force CCM, and 1 phase with DEM according to PSI voltage setting.
 If PSI voltage is pulled below 0.8V, the controller will operate into 1 phase with DEM.
-In DEM operation, the RT8811A automatically reduces the operation frequency at light load conditions for saving power loss.
-If PSI voltage is pulled between 2.4V to 5.5V, the controller will switch operation into 2 phases with force CCM.
+In DEM operation, the RT8812A automatically reduces the operation frequency at light load conditions for saving power loss.
+If PSI voltage is pulled between 1.2V to 1.8V, the controller will switch operation into 1 phase with force CCM.
+If PSI voltage is pulled between 2.4V to 5.5V, the controller will switch operation into 2 phase with force CCM.
+The operation mode is summarized in Table 1.
 Moreover, the PSI pin is valid after POR of VR.